 This model seems useful for exploring the rich territory available to us when designing our virtual social spaces.
-In a followup post we'll try to use it!

 So when dog folks come along with their predictable request, we can say, ah yes, they want us to exercise our control over the space to change the rules of interaction, so every dog can have its day too.